influxdata/influxdb-client-csharp/Client/README.md

 }
 ```

-The synchronous query offers a possibility map [FluxRecords](http://bit.ly/flux-spec#record) to POCO:
+The asynchronous query offers a possibility map [FluxRecords](http://bit.ly/flux-spec#record) to POCO:

 ```c#
 using System;